How to Set (and Achieve) Professional Development Goals [+ Downloadable Template]

-- Measurable: Have the ability to track your progress.
+- Measurable: Have the ability to track progress.

 - Relevant: Goals should be relevant to the employee’s career.

-- Timely: Goals should have deadlines for achievement.
+- Time-Bound: Goals should have deadlines for achievement.

 If you’re convinced that professional development goals are a good investment but unsure of how to get started at your organization, we’ve got you covered.
 Download our Professional Development Goals Templates to get started.